Are you looking for support finding food, starting a business, or working in the food industry? Check out our resource guide.

 Food Business Incubator

-One of our core work areas is a Food Business Incubator supporting aspiring entrepreneurs from SeaTac/Tukwila and broader South King County who primarily come from low-income immigrant and refugee communities.
-Through business coaching and a peer network, entrepreneurs are supported in obtaining permits, offered subsidized kitchen rent, and provided connections to market channels such as catering opportunities.
-We currently support 13 businesses, and in 2020 we opened Spice Bridge, our commercial kitchen and food hall.
+One of our core work areas was a Food Business Incubator supporting aspiring entrepreneurs from SeaTac/Tukwila and broader South King County who primarily come from low-income immigrant and refugee communities.
+Through business coaching and a peer network, entrepreneurs were supported in obtaining permits, offered subsidized kitchen rent, and provided connections to market channels such as catering opportunities.
+In 2020, we opened Spice Bridge, our commercial kitchen and food hall.

 Food Access